docksal/docksal/docs/setup.md

 <a name="troubleshoting"></a>
 ## Troubleshooting

-!!! attention "If something went wrong"
+!!! attention "If something is wrong"
+    Quite often a problem may reside within the 3rd party tools, project code, local configuration, etc., and not the stack.
+    To make sure that the Docksal stack works properly, try launching any of the [sample projects](setup.md#examples).
+    If you believe the issue is with the stack, then read on.

-    First try these quick fix steps in the order listed below.
+First, try these quick fix steps in the order listed below.
 Check if the issue has cleared out **after each step**.

 - Update Docksal to the latest version.
 See the [updates](#updates) section.
 - (Mac and Windows) Restart the Docksal VM: `fin vm restart`